airshipit/airshipctl/docs/source/cli/airshipctl_baremetal_ejectmedia.md

 ## airshipctl baremetal ejectmedia

-Eject media attached to a baremetal hosts
+Airshipctl command to eject virtual media attached to a bare metal host

 ### Synopsis

-Eject media attached to a baremetal hosts
+Eject virtual media attached to a bare metal host.
+The command will target bare metal hosts from airship inventory based on the
-The command will target baremetal hosts from airship inventory kustomize root based on the --name, --namespace and --labels flags provided.
-If no flags are provided airshipctl will try to select all baremetal hosts in the inventory
+--name, --namespace and --labels flags provided.
+If no flags are provided, airshipctl will select all bare metal hosts in the inventory.

 ```